atlassian-labs/data-center-terraform/docs/docs/development/HOW_TO_TEST.md

 Once the cluster and product are initialized, `bambooHealthTests()` function will validate the installation result.
 ## Requirements

 See the [How to start development guide](HOW_TO_START.md) for details on how your environment should be setup prior to running tests.
-The repo also uses [Terratest](https://github.com/gruntwork-io/terratest) to run the tests.
+The repository also uses [Terratest](https://github.com/gruntwork-io/terratest) to run the tests.

 ### Setting up AWS security credentials